2-6-0 "Mogul" Steam Locomotives in the USA

 Although only a medium-sized Mogul for its time, the 18 was one of the few delivered with a superheater already installed.
 It was a duplicate in "as many essential parts as practicable" to the Alco engine that had been delivered as #17.

 The short line to which the 18 was delivered covered 103 miles in 1917, all of which had been completed by the Saint Louis, Hannibal & Keokuk and its successor the Saint Louis & Hannibal Railway.
-The 85 miles of main line from Hannibal to Gilmore was finished by 1882, while the branch line from Rails Junction to Perry, Mo was added by 1893, seven years after the StL, H & K was reorganized as the StL & H.
+The 85 miles of main line from Hannibal to Gilmore was finished by 1882, while the branch line from Rails Junction to Perry, Mo was added by 1893, seven years after the StLH K was reorganized as the StL&H.

 According to notes in the Wikipedia entry that hosts the ICC valuation summary of this line, the editor rports: "Locally, the Short Line is still fondly remembered for its personal service and the kindness shown by owners, management, and crews.
 Gone but not forgotten."
+The two east-west segements from Bowling Green (BG-Hannibal to the east, BG-Perry to the west) closed in 1945. and the remaining Troy-Moscow remant lingered until 1961.

 Principal Dimensions by Steve Llanso of Middle Run Media